The past year has been incredibly active for job searching - which means a lot of meeting new colleagues and a lot of "so, tell us about yourself..."

-5 best practices for introducing yourself
+5 best practices for introducing yourself in a professional way

 As you advance in your career, you’ll meet many people who can help you grow professionally.
 Here are five tips for standing out when introducing yourself, according to Whitney Kahn, a client advisor at talent acquisition and advisory firm Kelaca: